-On December 15th, an exhibition was held in Jeppu, Mangalore with 208 beneficiaries and 44 stalls.
-The beneficiaries earned 98,000 rupees, selling pickles, food, dress materials, homemade wine, ornaments, etc. A total of 250 beneficiaries from various SHGs (Self-Help Groups) were present.
+On December 15th, exhibition was held in Jeppu, Mangalore with 208 beneficiaries and they had put up 44 stalls.
+The beneficiaries earned 98,000 rupees, selling pickles, food, dress materials, homemade wine, ornaments, etc. A total of 250 beneficiaries from various SHGs were present.
 Dr. Thomas Scaria, director of Eco link and Sister from Sahodaya were the chief guests.
-The entire exhibition had official inauguration and testimony of the successful women entrepreneurs.
-During the event all the 1408 women were awarded with certificate as successfully completing the three phases of EDP training.
+All the exhibition had official inauguration and testimony of the successful women entrepreneurs.
+During the event all the 1408 women were awarded with certificate for successfully completing the three phases of EDP training.